Conduit cares about your privacy and protecting your data. A lot.

 - Sentry, which provides our engineering team context when problems arise.
 When an error occurs, Sentry automatically shares some information-- such as the browser you use and where in our code the problem occurred.
 Private information is automatically redacted from Sentry.

-Privacy in Europe, including GDPR
+Data privacy & security in Europe, including GDPR

 For information on GDPR compliance, see Conduit and GDPR.